Table of Contents

 The substance and coverings of the spermatic cord

-Like the ductus deferens, the spermatic cord (funiculus spermaticus) contains the artery and vein to the ductus deferens; the testicular artery and vein and the cremasteric artery; the pampiniform venous plexus; the lymph vessels; the autonomic nerves (plexus testicularis); and the r. genitalis n. genitofemoralis.
-These structures, together with their coverings (which correspond with the coverings of the testis), pass via the inguinal canal to the spermatic cord.
+Similar to the ductus deferens, the spermatic cord (funiculus spermaticus) carries the blood vessels into the ductus deferens; the testicular artery and vein and the cremasteric artery; the pampiniform venous plexus; the lymph vessels; the autonomic nerves (plexus testicularis); and the ramus genitalis nervi genitofemoralis.
+These structures, together with their coverings (which correspond to the layers of the testis), pass via the inguinal canal to the spermatic cord.

-These coverings correspond with the layers of the abdominal wall which migrated together with the testis through the inguinal canal into the scrotum (descensus testis), during the seventh month of gestation.
+These coverings correspond to the layers of the abdominal wall, which migrated together with the testis through the inguinal canal into the scrotum (descensus testis), during the 7th month of gestation.

-The following are the coverings of the spermatic cord, from the outer part to the inner part (with their analogous layers of the abdominal wall):
+The following are the coverings of the spermatic cord, from the outer to the inner tissue layer (with their analogous layers of the abdominal wall):

-- the m. cremaster (M. obliquus internus abdominis with is fascia)
+- musculus cremaster (musculus obliquus internus abdominis, which is fascia)

-The glandula vesiculosa is a sack about 10-15 cm long, which is attached to the posterior wall of the bladder, in pairs.
-Dorsal of the posterior wall of the bladder is the seminal vesicles – lateral to the ampullae ductus deferentis, but medial to the ureters.
-The seminal vesicles are extraperitoneal, with their fundus being in contact with the peritoneum of the excavatio rectovesicalis.
+The seminal vesicle is a sac about 10–15 cm (3.9–5.9 in) long and is attached to the posterior wall of the bladder, in pairs.
+Seminal vesicles are located dorsal to the posterior wall of the bladder—lateral to the ampullae ductus deferentis, but medial to the ureters.
+The seminal vesicles are extraperitoneal, with their fundus in contact with the peritoneum of the excavatio rectovesicalis.

-The excretory duct of the glandula vesiculosa, the ductus excretorius, leads into the ductus deferentis, within the prostate.
+The excretory duct of the seminal vesicle, the ductus excretorius, leads into the ductus deferentis, within the prostate.

-The viscous secretion of the glandula vesiculosae contains fructose, which is important for sperm motility.
-Approximately 70 % of the ejaculation is secreted by the seminal vesicle.
+The viscous secretion of the seminal vesicle contains fructose, which is important for sperm motility.
+Approx. 70% of the ejaculation is secreted by the seminal vesicle.

-The prostate (glandula prostatica) is firm and resilient, it’s size is comparable to that of a chestnut.
+The prostate is firm and resilient and comparable to chestnut in size.
 It is located between the base of the bladder and the urogenital diaphragm.
-It encases the prostatic part of the urethra.
+It encases the prostatic portion of the urethra.
 It is surrounded by a capsule of rough connective tissue.

-The prostate consists of five lobes: an anterior lobe, a posterior lobe, two lateral lobes, and a median lobe.
-The anterior lobe, or isthmus, lies anterior to the urethra while the posterior lobe lies posterior to the urethra and inferior to the ejaculatory ducts.
-The lateral lobes lie on either side of the urethra and are a large portion of the prostate.
+The prostate consists of 5 lobes: an anterior lobe, a posterior lobe, 2 lateral lobes, and a median lobe.
+The anterior lobe, or isthmus, lies anterior to the urethra while the posterior lobe is posterior to the urethra and inferior to the ejaculatory ducts.
+The lateral lobes lie on either side of the urethra and constitute a large portion of the prostate.
 The median lobe lies between the urethra and the ejaculatory ducts.

-The prostate can also be divided into three zones: the periurethral zone around the urethra, the inner zone, and the outer zone.
-Benign prostatic hyperplasia involves an enlargement of the periurethral zone.
-This is a common finding in the case of elderly patients.
-Prostate carcinoma, on the other hand, usually starts from the outer zone of the prostate.
+The prostate is also divided into 3 zones: the periurethral zone around the urethra, the inner zone, and the outer zone.
+Benign prostatic hyperplasia involves an enlargement of the periurethral zone, especially in the case of elderly patients.
+Prostate carcinoma, however, usually starts from the outer zone of the prostate.